 Strong Money Australia has been M.I.A for the last couple of weeks.

-Don’t worry, I haven’t retired from retirement.
+Don’t worry, I haven’t given up retirement.
 Not yet anyway 😉

 So what’s my excuse?